TriggeredMessaging/short-memory/README.md

 `(err, data)` format.

-When called synchronously, the value of the key is returned to the calling expression when successful—when unsuccessful, it returns `null`.
+When called synchronously, the value of the key is returned to the calling expression when successfulï¿½when unsuccessful, it returns `null`.

 ```js
 cache.set("name", "Andrew");